by: Irene Sans Updated:

 SR 46 IN LAKE COUNTY REOPENS AFTER BRING CLOSED FOR BRUSH FIRE

-We will continue to monitor wildfire activity across Central Florida and will bring you the latest on Eyewitness News This morning starting at 5 a.m. and also during our afternoon and evening newscast starting at 4 p.m.
+We will continue to monitor wildfire activity across Central Florida and will bring you the latest on Eyewitness News This morning starting at 5 a.m. and also during our afternoon and evening newscast starting at 12 and 4 p.m.

 Check out the interactive map below for a close comparison of the drought conditions between March and April.